 Engine oils can be specified by two properties or characteristics.
 They can specify their performance capabilities and their viscosity.
 For any typical motor, the correct viscosity to be chosen will be dependent on the highest ambient temperature during operation and also the lowest start up temperature.
 Both of these can typically be found in your vehicle’s operation manual.
-The original equipment manufacturer will usually list a chart of recommended engine oils viscosity grades for the ambient temperature conditions that are likely to be experienced.
+The original equipment manufacturer will usually list a chart of recommended engine oil grades for diesel engine operations based on the ambient temperature conditions that are likely to be experienced.

 The best two stroke oil for lawn equipment should offer smokeless performance, piston scuffing reduction, superior lubricity, minimized spark plug fouling, and should easily mix with gasoline.

 When cold weather starts to approach and temperatures drop, it is critical for diesel operators to keep fuel flowing effortlessly.
 Diesel fuel contains wax and when temperatures start to become colder, the fuel can start to cloud.
-Clouding means that the wax starts to form crystals, which can cause filters to start to clog and create problems in engine performance.
+Clouding means that the wax starts to form crystals, which can cause filters to clog and create problems in engine performance.
 If the fuel goes beyond clouding to where it actually gels, then diesel equipment will come to a screeching and abrupt halt.
-Today’s diesel fuel filtering systems can more easily lead to filter clogging due to their far more restrictive design.
-Modern fuel filters can filter fuel from 10 microns or less.
-Older style filters had a filtering capability of 25 microns.
-10 micron filter, because of their stricter and finer filtering capacity, can easily become clogged when temperatures drop and when cloud points are reached.
+This is why it is important to know how to keep diesel fuel from gelling.

 In this blog post, we’ll analyze what is EP 2 grease.
 Before we answer that question, let’s discuss how grease is created.
 Grease is made up of 2 basic components, a thickening agent and a base oil.
 There are various combinations and types of thickeners and base oils that an oil company can formulate.
 In addition, there are various additives and modifiers, along with performance additives, that when blended together can give the grease unique lubricating characteristics.